 Create a Responsive Layout

 Having a responsive layout is one of the essential fundamentals of web design.
 No mobile website will work if it does not provide responsive options to users.
-These sites work well for desktop and mobile users, making them ideal for everyone.
+These sites work well for desktop and mobile audiences, making them ideal for everyone.

 Multi-Test on Mobile Devices